apache/airflow/docs/apache-airflow/howto/upgrading-from-1-10/upgrade-check.rst

     fernet_key =

-The second problem was identified in one of the DAGs.
+The second problem was identified in one of the Dags.
 In this case, this import statement for the ``PrestoHook`` needs to be changed, since the location is different in Airflow 2.0.
 Examining the DAG file would probably show the following: